-#1: Eat Healthy.
-It’s so easy to forsake nutrition in the interest of picking up fast food that can go down the hatch and get you back out on the open highway, quick.
-Yet, there are tons of preservatives and way more fat than necessary in fast food, sapping you of energy and adding pounds to your midsection.
-Focus on high-protein, low-fat foods – deli-cut roast beef sandwiches, veggie omelets, oatmeal and fruit, protein bars, soups and salads, baked chicken, whole grain breads, and vegetables.
+- Eat Healthily.
+It’s easy to neglect nutrition and instead pick up fast food while on the road.
+Unfortunately, the preservatives and fat in fast food both sap your energy and add pounds to your midsection.
+Focus instead on high-protein, low-fat foods.
+Examples include deli-cut roast beef sandwiches, eggs, oatmeal with fruit, protein bars, soups, salads, roasted or baked chicken, whole grain bread, and vegetables.

 - Exercise.
 If possible, find a gym to stop at regularly.
 Chains like Planet Fitness have locations throughout the U.S. and offer reasonable rates.
 Another option is to carry free weights in your truck and do regular muscle exercises during breaks along with a half hour of cardio exercise, whether directed by a smartphone app or simply by walking around a service plaza.
 Movement is vital for unwinding tired muscles, easing stress, and promoting physical health.
 All of this helps you have more energy.